Logo Hydroracers in metal

 the exhibition

-Alongside the book and the game, based on the materials produced and on multimedia contributions, we will design a traveling exhibition made of digital images on screens, architectural video projections, large format digital prints, holographic films, virtual reality, simulators, objects and documents of the period.
+Alongside the book and game project Hydroracers, based on the materials produced and numerous multimedia contributions, we designed a traveling exhibition consisting of digital images on screens, architectural video projections, large-format digital prints, holographic films, virtual reality, simulators and vintage objects/documents.

 Shopping Basket